isl-org/Open3D/3rdparty/README_SYCL.md

 ## Concepts

-- OpenCL: Low-level programming interface for heterogeneous platforms.
+- **OpenCL**: Low-level programming interface for heterogeneous platforms.
-- SYCL: High-level programming interface for heterogeneous platforms.
-SYCL was originally based on OpenCL.
+- **SYCL**: High-level programming interface for heterogeneous platforms.
+SYCL was originally based on OpenCL, but now you can consider SYCL as an independent standard.
-- DPC++: Intel's implementation of the SYCL standard.
+- **DPC++**: Intel's implementation of the SYCL standard.
-- oneAPI: A collection of open standards, including DPC++, oneMKL, oneTBB, etc.
+- **oneAPI**: A collection of open standards, including DPC++, oneMKL, oneTBB, etc.

 Open3D's SYCL support runs on DPC++ and requires oneAPI dependencies.
 For convenience, in the source code, we use the term "SYCL" although we may be